XRPL NFT Scam Tracker

 # "scamIssuersList": ["r3qAz...", "rGhwR5...", ...], ... }Suggested integration: on app load, fetch /api/nft/scam once and cache the scamIssuersList.
 For each NFT before rendering, check nft.issuer ∈ scamIssuersList first (O(1) client-side).
 If the issuer is clean but you want to verify the specific NFT, follow up with GET /api/nft/<NFTokenID>and check scam in the response.
 Detection is already live; flags appear on-chain within seconds of a new mint or offer.

 The full XRPL.to API surface (tokens, AMM pools, NFTs, traders, OHLC, holders, search, and more) is documented at xrpl.to/docs.
 Free, no API key required for read endpoints, no rate-limit headaches for normal use.
-Drop-in replacement for the deprecated Ripple Data API.
+A modern alternative to the Ripple Data API with deeper filtering and richer query parameters.